 "To avoid any unwanted flare and ghosting in challenging lighting conditions, Sony's original Nano AR Coating II produces a uniform anti-reflection coating on the surface of the lens.
 In addition, the FE 70-200mm F2.8 GM OSS II's optical design also effectively suppresses internal reflections to improve clarity."
 [Sony]

 Flare effects can be embraced or avoided, or removal can be attempted.
-Removal is sometimes very challenging, and in some cases, flare effects can be quite destructive to image quality.
+Removal is sometimes challenging.
 Thus, high flare resistance is a positive trait of this lens.

 Two lens aberrations are particularly evident in images of stars, mainly because bright points of light against a dark background make them easier to see.
 Coma occurs when light rays from a point of light spread out from that point instead of being refocused as a point on the sensor.
 Coma is absent in the center of the frame, gets worse toward the edges/corners, and generally appears as a comet-like or triangular tail of light which can be oriented either away from the center of the frame (external coma) or toward the center of the frame (internal coma).
 Coma clears as the aperture is narrowed.
 Astigmatism is seen as points of light spreading into a line, either sagittal (radiating from the center of the image) or meridional (tangential, perpendicular to sagittal).
 This aberration can produce stars appearing to have wings.
 Remember that Lateral CA is another aberration apparent in the corners.